France Hollande: Trierweiler reveals shock of affair

 Ms Trierweiler moved in with Francois Hollande after his official separation from Segolene Royal, the unmarried mother of his four children, in 2007.
 Ms Trierweiler has three children of her own by her last husband.

-Speaking separately to another French weekly, Le Parisien Magazine, Ms Trierweiler said she and Mr Hollande had exchanged text messages after his announcement of their break-up because of his concern for her health.'An oaf'
+Speaking separately to another French weekly, Le Parisien Magazine, Ms Trierweiler said she and Mr Hollande had exchanged text messages after his announcement of their break-up because of his concern for her health.

 Nathalie Kosciusko-Morizet, a leading figure in France's main centre-right party the UMP, has predicted that women voters will not quickly forget the dry manner in which the president announced their separation.